Skip to content

 Chat Screen Service Toggle

-The chat screen builds an "interactive services" list that includes two distinct Free entries — Free FAST and Free EXPERT — followed by every configured non-Free service whose currently selected model supports tool use (agentic flows).
+The chat screen service toggle lists two distinct Free entries — Free FAST and Free EXPERT — followed by every configured non-Free service (including on-device and models that do not support tools).
 When this list contains more than one entry, a circular service icon button appears to the right of the chat input, next to the send/stop button.
 Because the two Free modes alone already count as two entries, the toggle can appear even when no non-Free services are configured.
 The icon represents the current primary service (each service has its own simplified vector icon).
-Tapping it opens a dropdown listing the eligible services with their icons, names, and model IDs; the current primary is highlighted with a primary container background.
+Tapping it opens a dropdown listing those services with their icons, names, and model IDs; the current primary is highlighted with a primary container background.
+The dropdown is height-capped to the screen and becomes scrollable when the list is long enough to overflow, so every entry stays reachable.

 Selecting a non-Free entry reorders the configured list so the chosen service becomes first (primary).
 Selecting a Free entry (FAST or EXPERT) instead flips an "is Free primary" flag and records the chosen Free mode — Free can be promoted to primary independently of the configured fallback order, without rearranging the non-Free chain.
 The fallback chain picks up the new state automatically.
 The fallback walker also skips any entry whose context window can't fit the current chat history, so very long conversations may transparently move past services that would otherwise be eligible.